(The Right Way)

 In any case, if you’re caught off-guard by sudden growth, chances are there’ll be lots of slack to pick up.
 If cash-flow is still a problem and bringing in new hires isn’t an option for you, this is a great time to outsource specialized/nonessential tasks!

-Most startups have at least one area of work that’s essential, but not substantial enough to invest in a full-time salaried employee.
+Most startups have at least one area of work that’s essential but not substantial enough to invest in a full-time salaried employee.
 In this scenario, you might consider outsourcing these tasks to qualified individuals or agencies.

-Being a business owner requires continuously making decisions about how to prioritize your own work.
+Being a business owner requires continuously making decisions about how to prioritize your own time.
 Knowing that your necessary-but-tedious work is taken care of can give you some peace of mind and make space for you to concentrate on your highest priorities.

-If your startup is making money but you’re seriously strapped for time, you should reevaluate the way you’re delegating the work?
+If your startup is making money but you’re seriously strapped for time, you should reevaluate the way you’re delegating the work.
 Spend your own time focused on the tasks you’re best at or essential for and consider outsourcing the others.
 These could include customer support, human resources, server management or even executive positions.

 If your startup is working through any of the issues above, it’s wise to consider outsourcing as a potential solution.
 Outsourcing may not be for every company, but if you’re working with qualified people/agencies that understand your mission, you’ll be able to trust that your ever-growing to-do list is in good hands.
 Remember, you don’t outsource to make a service disappear, but to reduce your cost structure and keep internal resources focused on your business.